harvard-library/STLee-blacklight/README.md

     * Reason: Sorting by date not supported by LibraryCloud API
 * Linked metadata not searching against "_exact" fields
     * Workaround: Use LC field names without "_exact" for some fields.
-    * Reason: The "_exact" field in LC is not indexing properly for some fields such as originPlace.
+    * Reason: The "_exact" field in LC is not indexing properly for some fields, such as originPlace.
 There is an LC fix in progress.
 * Can only paginate through 100,000 records
 	* Workaround: Update pagination to remove "Last" links that jump to end of record set.
 	* Reason: LC API was experiencing performance issues with returning all 6 million+ records.
 API was updated to limit record set to 100,000 (though search counts are still accurate).